Blankll/note/aws/aws-vpc.md

 - Privately connect two vpcs using aws's network
 - Make the behave as if they were in the same network
-- Muust not have overlapping CIDRs
+- Must not have overlapping CIDRs
 - VPC Peeringg connection is not transitive(must be established for each VPC that need to communicate with one another)
-- must uupdate route tables in each VPC's subnets to ensuure EC2 instances can communicate with each other
+- must update route tables in each VPC's subnets to ensure EC2 instances can communicate with each other
 - support cross accounts/regions
 - Can reference a security group in a peered VPC(works cross accounts but same region)